Nostalgia: Enhancing positive self-regard

-Provide existential meaning
+Providing existential meaning

 Nostalgia helps increase one's self-esteem and meaning in life by buffering threats to well-being and also by initiating a desire to deal with problems or stress.
 Routledge (2011) and colleagues found that nostalgia correlates positively with one's sense of meaning in life.
 The second study revealed that nostalgia increases one's perceived meaning in life, which was thought to be mediated by a sense of social support or connectedness.
 Thirdly, the researchers found that threatened meaning can even act as a trigger for nostalgia, thus increasing one's nostalgic reflections.
 By triggering nostalgia, though, one's defensiveness to such threat is minimized as found in the fourth study.
 The final two studies found that nostalgia is able to not only create meaning but buffer threats to meaning by breaking the connection between a lack of meaning and one's well-being.
 Follow-up studies also completed by Routledge in 2012 not only found meaning as a function of nostalgia, but also concluded that nostalgic people have greater perceived meaning, search for meaning less, and can better buffer existential threat.

-Promote psychological growth
+Promoting psychological growth

 Nostalgia makes people more willing to engage in growth-oriented behaviors and encourages them to view themselves as growth-oriented people.
 Baldwin & Landau (2014) found that nostalgia leads people to rate themselves higher on items like "I am the kind of person who embraces unfamiliar people, events, and places."
 Nostalgia also increased interest in growth-related behavior such as "I would like to explore someplace that I have never been before."
 In the first study, these effects were statistically mediated by nostalgia-induced positive affect—the extent to which nostalgia made participants feel good.
 In the second study, nostalgia led to the same growth outcomes but the effects were statistically mediated by nostalgia-induced self-esteem.